pedrogrullada/pf2e-hero-point-deck-expansion/README.md

 ![](./assets/toolbelt-setting.webp)
 ## A word on Kineticist
 Kineticist is mechanically unique, and many cards do not take these mechanics into account.
 Here are some quick and dirty rules to allow kineticists to use these cards.

-For the purposes of using or triggering Hero Point Card:
+For the purposes of using or triggering these cards:
 - A kineticist can treat an Elemental Blast as a Strike.
 If needed, they count as an unarmed attack in the brawling group.
 - A 2-action impulse (including Elemental Blast) can be treated as a cantrip.